ArgusFlow

 To run the service locally, ensure you are in the `argus/services/extractor/` directory, then follow these steps:

-1. Copy the example environment file: `cp .env.example .env`
+1. Copy environment file: `cp .env.example .env`

-2. Build the development image: `make build-dev`
+2. Build the service: `make build-dev`

-3. Start the service: `make up-dev`
+3. Start extraction: `make up-dev`

-The service will be available at `http://localhost:8001` with interactive API docs at `http://localhost:8001/docs`.
+The service is available at `http://localhost:8001` with full documentation at `/docs`.

 curl -X POST "http://localhost:8001/api/v1/extract" \